scaramangagency/craft-litespeedcache/README.md

 ## Notes

-I'd recommend setting `globally` to reduce the amount of cache records that you get, otherwise you'll end up with duplicate cache records if there are URL paramaters defined for a page.
+I'd recommend setting `globally` to reduce the amount of cache records that you get, otherwise you'll end up with hunderds of cache records if there are URL paramaters defined for a page.
+This plugin can also be pretty processor intensive, so test if you experience huge slowdowns whilst using *Clear caches per URL*